Tillerson: No daylight between the President and me

 (CNN)In congressional testimony Wednesday, Secretary of State Rex Tillerson denied that his policy statements are often contradicted by President Donald Trump.

-"There is no gap between the President and myself or the State Department on policy," he told Rep. Joaquin Castro (D-TX) in response to questioning on Tuesday morning before the House Foreign Affairs Committee.
+"There is no gap between the President and myself or the State Department on policy," he told Rep. Joaquin Castro (D-TX) in response to questioning before the House Foreign Affairs Committee.

 "There are differences in terms of how the President chooses to articulate the elements of that policy," he acknowledged.